 The plan's funding period as of the valuation date is infinite.
-This is a theoretical calculation of the period that will be required to amortize the UAAL, assuming that the current year's amortization payment increases at the payroll growth rate (3.00% per annum) in the future.
-The infinite period compares with infinite period calculated as of the prior actuarial valuation date.
+This is a theoretical calculation of the period that will be required to amortize the UAAL, assuming that the current year's amortization payment increases at the payroll growth rate (2.60% per annum) in the future.
 An infinite period means that the principal on the UAAL will never be eliminated.

-This calculation of the funding period is a "snapshot" as of the valuation date and does not incorporate a number of factors: (i) lower normal cost rate in the future since all new members will be eligible for a lower tier of benefits, (ii) the known deferred asset gains and losses that are reflected in the actuarial value of assets and that will be recognized over the next four years, and (iii) future cost-of-living adjustments that may be less than the assumed annual 1.9% increase.
+This calculation of the funding period is a "snapshot" as of the valuation date and does not incorporate a number of factors: (i) lower normal cost rate in the future since all new members will be eligible for a lower tier of benefits, (ii) the known deferred asset gains and losses that are reflected in the actuarial value of assets and that will be recognized over the next four years, and (iii) future cost-of-living adjustments that may be less than the assumed annual 1.8% increase.
 The impact of these factors on ERB's funding period is discussed in Section C.